 By 1866, 110 Beacon was the home of dry goods commission merchant Samuel Frothingham, Jr., and his wife, Maria Louisa (Whitredge) Frothingham.
 They previously had lived at 80 Boylston.
 They continued to live at 110 Beacon in 1869, but had moved to 317 Dartmouth by 1870.

 On January 4, 1870, 110 Beacon was purchased from John Templeman Coolidge by William Jenkins Niles.
 He and his wife, Mary Ann (Hale) Niles, made it their Boston home.
-They also maintained a home in Arlington, which had been their primary residence in 1869.
+They also maintained a home, Ridgemere, on Mystic Lake in Arlington, which had been their primary residence in 1869.

 William Niles was a broker and real estate investor.
 He and his brother, Thomas Niles, had owned a large livery stable at 33 School Street, which they replaced by the 1860s with a commercial and residential building, the Niles Block.